 - Someone who works at your local VA facility or Vet Center, if you are a Veteran

 - A close friend or family member who can support you while finding help

 - A clergy member

-- Fill out a PTSD questionnaire or screen (see below).
+Another option is for you to fill out a PTSD screening questionnaire (see below).